Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 There may be two side container: one for navigation (rapid access to other main components), other specific to current context which store assistive components.

 How to handle assistive components on mobile?
+Issue: impossible to display main + each assistive component on the small screen. component container with assistives.
+Could be grill of small cards to choose which main component to focus, then having a bottom bar for assistive and "back" to choose another main component. (instead of back, it could be a breadcrumb: home > main comp 1 > comp 2, with icons instead of comp title).

+Each component should have a "way of displaying itself" depending on available size. eg: icon, icon/illustration + text, text, actual component.

 # Examples